 “I am living proof of the transformative power of education, and I want to share these same opportunities and experiences with students and their families.
 City Academy students challenge me with reminders of individual learning differences and the need to bring my ‘A-game’ to school every day.
 The students and staff inspire me to strive to be the best version of myself just as I push others to grow and be the best versions of themselves.
 Ours is a truly symbiotic relationship.
-For me, it an honor and privilege to work with such an amazing community of students, families, and staff at City Academy, and I take my
+For me, it an honor and privilege to work with such an amazing community of students, families, and staff at City Academy.”

 Erica Venne is taking on a new role at City Academy this year as our Curriculum and Instruction Coordinator, but her relationship with the school began in 2008 as a student-teacher and interim Spanish instructor.
 Prior to her return, she was a Spanish teacher at Granite City High School for seven years.
 From the fall of 2014 until this school year, Erica was a Humanities teacher in fourth and fifth grades at City Academy.
 She is trained and experienced in curriculum design and planning, professional development, teacher evaluation, instructional coaching, program evaluation, vision planning and mission statement writing.